 This first paragraph states who is investing and how much, and is followed by the Valuation Cap and Discount Rate.
 These are critical deal terms.

 THIS CERTIFIES THAT in exchange for the payment by [Investor Name] (the “Investor”) of $[ __ ] (the “Purchase Amount”) on or about [Date of Safe], [Company Name], a [State of Incorporation] corporation (the “Company”), hereby issues to the Investor the right to certain shares of the Company’s capital stock, subject to the terms set forth below.

 The “Discount Rate” is [100 minus the discount]%.

-Next comes the Valuation Cap and Discount Rate.
 A SAFE grants the right to receive a certain number of shares in a Series A financing.
-Since SAFE investors are investing earlier and taking more risk than Series A investors, the SAFE investors will pay a lower price for their Series A shares.
+Since SAFE investors are investing earlier and taking more risk than Series A investors, the SAFE investors will pay for their shares at a lower price than the Series A investors.
 The Valuation Cap and Discount Rate control how big a discount the SAFE investors get.

 Discount Rate.
 The discount rate is like a coupon you might use at a store.
 A 20% discount is the same as a 20% off coupon at Nordstrom.
 If Series A investors pay $1.00 per share, then the SAFE investors buy their shares at $0.80.